 There are three ways to set up a limited company:

-2. Do it yourself via Companies House.
-This costs £15 for the electronic service (and £40 for the paper service).
-You will need to fill in the application form, and submit supplementary documents yourself.
+1. Do it yourself via Companies House.
+This costs £12 for the electronic service (and £40 for the paper service).
+If you opt for the paper version, you will need to fill in the application form, and submit supplementary documents yourself.

 3. Your accountant will be able to form a company on your behalf for a fee, or for free if you sign up to their accountancy service.